 "Species inventory of UNF's preserve available online" (Isabel Pease, UNF Inside, March 2015)

 "Environmental Center launches Sawmill Slough Preserve digital archive" (Jessica Scott, UNF On the Record, March 2015)

 "Preserve offers campus a natural sanctuary" (Matt Coleman and Isabel Pease, University of North Florida Journal, Fall 2015)

-Voucher herbarium specimens are significant contributions to botanical research that consist of pressed plant material plus informative label.
-Vouchers assist researchers with species identifications, distributions, and provide historical documentation for future examinations as taxonomy may change.
-Click on the species below to view the new County record vouchers contributed by J. Lemmons.
+Voucher herbarium specimens are significant contributions to botanical research that consist of plant material plus informative label.
+Vouchers assist researchers with species identifications, distributions and provide historical documentation for future examinations as taxonomy may change.
+Click on the species below to view the new county record vouchers contributed by Ecologist Justin Lemmons.